cmordinibluhm/pic_10_c_final_project/readme.md

 ### Commit 12
 Add final_project_repo.txt for upload to CCLE.

 Remove unwanted resource files from .qrc

-Modifying readme.md markdown formatting
-    experimenting with horizontal rule, making all these entries not in code blocks anymore (oops)
+Modifying readme.md markdown formatting: experimenting with horizontal rule, taking all these entries out of code blocks (oops)

 ### Commit 13
 Uploaded final_project_repo.txt to CCLE
 Markdown formatting changes were successful, applying to the rest of this document.

     Current goals:
         Try to incorporate a ternary operator somewhere!
-Those things are some cool syntactic sugar. (all my if else statements are too long)
+Those things are some cool syntactic sugar.
         Add scrolling capabilities.
+(CHECK)
         Add an objective.

 Addition: player skin changes to a gas cloud when the phase changes to gas (changed to bubble)